 Unlike most federal funding recipients, research organizations - universities, colleges, specialized nonprofit research institutes and academic medical research centers - receive federal funds through the entire range of federal funding mechanisms - grants and cooperative agreements, contracts, task orders, procurement and service agreements.
 Unlike state, local and tribal governments, these federal dollars generally support individual projects proposed by a single investigator or team of investigators within the applicant organization or in collaboration with other institutions across the country.
 The number of new and expanded federal compliance requirements has grown significantly since May 1991.
-With the imposition of the 26% cap on research institutions' recovery of administrative costs, institutions that are subject to the cap have no choice but to cover these research compliance costs from other institutional funds.
+With the imposition of the 26% cap on research institutions' recovery of administrative costs,

+Council on Governmental Relations, July 28, 2011 Page 41 of 45 institutions that are subject to the cap have no choice but to cover these research compliance costs from other institutional funds.